9.3 Exchanges between young people and policy-makers on global issues

 The publications and reports of these questionings can be found on the website of UNICEF (only in Dutch).

-Europinion-project of the Flemish Youth Council (Structured Dialogue)
+The Flemish Youth Council (Structured Dialogue)

 The Structured Dialogue is a European project and process for discussions between young people and policy makers about different themes, to make sure the opinions of young people are taken into account in defining the EU’s youth policies.

 In Flanders, the structured dialogue is managed by the Flemish Youth Council and it is called the Europinion-project (Gestructureerde dialoog – Europinion).
 A group of eight young people is brought together in Europinion.
 The European Council provides guiding questions about a specific theme, such as youth unemployment, rights and political participation of young people.
 The eight young people of Europinion are looking for answers on the guiding questions by conducting research, consulting young people, policymakers and experts.
-Furthermore, there are a lot of actions: a kick-of weekend, a meeting with British Youth Ambassadors, a role play in the parliament, etc.
+Furthermore, there are a lot of actions: a kick-off weekend, a meeting with British Youth Ambassadors, a role play in the parliament, etc.

 The results of the Flemish consultations and any additional input from international youth organisations are compiled into background documents.
 The eight Flemish young people will go to the EU Youth Conferences, where youth representatives and policy makers have the opportunity to work together and present a joint message to the EU.
 The EU Youth Conferences take place twice a year and are hosted by the country that holds the EU Presidency.